6mm Lee Navy: History and development

 The round was also issued to small formations of attached Cuban rebels participating in the Guantánamo Bay campaign.
 The lighter weight of the 6 mm Lee cartridge meant individual riflemen could carry more cartridges, since one-hundred and sixty .30 Army cartridges weighed as much as 220 rounds of 6 mm.
 The extra cartridges proved useful when early ammunition resupply from Navy ships was disrupted at the outset of the Guantanamo operation, allowing Marines to continue their assault even while individually resupplying Cuban rebels who had run short of ammunition.

-Later, during the early stages of the Moro Rebellion in the Philippines, the 6 mm round was criticized by some Marines for failing to stop the frenzied charges of bolo-wielding Moro juramentados at very close ranges.
+Later, during the early stages of the Moro Rebellion (1899–1913) in the Philippines, the 6 mm cartridge was criticized by some Marines for failing to stop the frenzied charges of bolo-wielding Moro juramentados at very close ranges.
 The possibility that a 6 mm bullet might lack stopping power had been raised as far back as 1895 when the cartridge was in the process of being developed for adoption.
-However, the Marine Legation Guard, which used the 6mm Lee in the defense of the foreign legations in Peking during the Boxer Rebellion of 1900, together with Marines and navy bluejackets serving in the expedition relieving the besieged legations, apparently had no such criticisms.
+However, the Marine Legation Guard, which used the 6mm Lee in the defense of the foreign legations in Peking during the Boxer Rebellion (1899–1901), together with Marines and Navy bluejackets serving in the expedition relieving the besieged legations, apparently had no such criticisms.